cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 composition of appropriate data, analytics, intelligence/decision, and orchestration/control services.

-The role and utility of NDTs may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}}.
+The role and utility of NDT may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}}.
 As described in Section 7, an NDT instantiation encompasses models, data, mapping, and interfaces.
 These components then work in composition with appropriate other functions or services